ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/06-control-properties.md

 You may have noticed the previous examples that colors can be accomplished through the `Background` and `Foreground` properties - where the `Background` determines the color of the element, and `Foreground` determines the color of text and other foreground elements.
 While this is true, it is also just the beginning of what is possible.
 Both of these properties have the type `Brush`, which deserves a deeper look.

 Simply put, a brush determines how to paint graphical objects.
-This can be as simple as painting a solid color, or as complex as panting an image.
+This can be as simple as painting a solid color, or as complex as painting an image.
 The effect used is determined by the type of brush - the `Brush` class itself serving as a base class for several specific types brush.

 #### Solid Color Brushes